I’m an independent consultant, English-qualified structured finance solicitor, and fellow of the ASI.

 This here is my blog about law, politics, distributed systems, and whatever else I happen to be thinking about.
 In my free time, I’m known to advocate for civil liberties, digital rights, due process rights, free markets, and sensible regulation of cryptography.

-In terms of what to expect from this website, Fortune Magazine hit the nail on the head when it called me “a loud-mouth libertarian… as insightful as (he) is obnoxious.”
 I’m also a superfan of marmots, so don’t be surprised if one turns up in a blog post.

 Though I write about legal things, I am not your lawyer and nothing on this blog is legal advice.
 Copyright yours truly 2012-2018 but licensed under CC BY-NC 4.0.Follow @prestonjbyrne